mlswg/mls-protocol/draft-ietf-mls-protocol.md

 referencing the same `key_package`, the committer again chooses one to include and considers the rest invalid.

-If there are multiple Add proposals of KeyPackages with the same identity, the committer SHOULD choose one and consider the rest invalid.
-Similarly, if there are Add proposals of KeyPackages with an identity that is already present as a member of the group, the committer SHOULD consider them invalid.
+If there are multiple Add proposals of KeyPackages with the same identity or signature key, the committer MUST choose one and consider the rest invalid.
+Similarly, if there are Add proposals of KeyPackages with an identity or signature key that is already present as a member of the group, the committer MUST consider them invalid.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the